rrbox/Tsumiji/docs/README_en.md

 ## DEMO

-You can design an NSAttributedString as follows.
+You can design an NSAttributedString like this:

 ``` swift
 extension Attribute {